Creating quantum correlations in generalized entanglement swapping: Results

 Putting $x=0.3$, we have plotted the variation of $\mathcal{E}_{\rho_{14|i}}$, $\mathcal{E}_{\rho_{14|i}}$ and $\mathcal{E}_{\rho_{14|i}}$ with $\lambda$ in Fig. \ref{fig-entangle1}.
 It can be observed that each of the above three states are entangled for the whole range of $\lambda$ except at $\lambda=0$.

 This result demonstrates the following interesting aspect of the generalized entanglement swapping protocol with the POVM (\ref{povm2}).
-Though this protocol creates entanglement in the pair ($1,4$), it never destroys the entanglement content in the pairs ($1,2$) and ($3,4$) completely.
+This protocol creates entanglement in the pair ($1,4$).
+However, it never completely destroys the entanglement content in the pairs ($1,2$) and ($3,4$) for whole range of the measurement parameter $\lambda$ except at $\lambda=0$.

-The general intuition in the entanglement swapping scenario is that entanglement is gained in the pair ($1,4$) at the expense of loss of entanglement in the pairs ($1,2$) and ($3,4$).
-In other words, if gain in entanglement in the pair ($1,4$) increases, then losses of entanglement in the pairs ($1,2$) and ($3,4$) increase as well.
-Here, for an arbitrary outcome $i$, entanglement gain in the pair ($1,4$) can be quantified by $\mathcal{E}_{\rho_{14|i}}$ as the initial entanglement in the pair ($1,4$) is zero.
-Similarly, loss of entanglement in the pairs ($1,2$) and ($3,4$), for an arbitrary outcome $i$, can be quantified by $\left(1-\mathcal{E}_{\rho_{12|i}}\right)$ and $\left(1-\mathcal{E}_{\rho_{34|i}}\right)$ respectively as the initial entanglement in each of the pairs ($1,2$) and ($3,4$) is $1$.
-Hence, the characteristics of the Fig. \ref{fig-negativity} matches with this intuition.
-However, from Fig. \ref{fig-entangle1}, it is observed that in the range $0 \leq \lambda \leq 0.34$ gain in entanglement in ($1,4$) increases with $\lambda$ whereas loss in entanglement in ($1,2$) and ($3,4$) decreases with $\lambda$. \\

 \textbf{EPR steering:} Next, we will evaluate EPR steerability of different post-measurement states.
 It can be checked that the eigenvalues of the matrix $T_{\rho_{14|i}}^TT_{\rho_{14|i}}$ for the state $\rho_{14|i}$ are given by,